JumpIfZero/public-wiki-and-bugs/about.md

 ## Examples

-Enable protect from melee by pressing key "A":
+Enable protect from melee by pressing key <kbd>A</kbd>:
 ```
+Key press
-Key press → key matches a bound hotkey → run script (enable protect from melee)
+  → key matches a bound hotkey
+    → run script (enable protect from melee)
 ```

 Drop logs when inventory gets full:
 ```
+Inventory full
-Inventory full → matching script with this trigger was found → run script (drop all logs from inventory)
+  → matching script with this trigger was found
+    → run script (drop all logs from inventory)
 ````